-Eat as you normally would throughout the day-nothing new or surprising, see our Nutrition section for more-and at night, stick to a meal that's tried and true and contains carbohydrates.
-Pasta, rice, bread, or potatoes are solid options, but there's no need to go overboard on quantity or "carb-load" for a 5k.
+Eat as you normally would throughout the day-nothing new or surprising, see our Nutrition section for more and at night, stick to a meal that's tried and true and contains carbohydrates.
+Pasta, rice, bread, or potatoes are solid options, but there's no need to go overboard on quantity or "carb-load".
 Going to bed uncomfortably full can wreak havoc on your sleep, so make sure to only eat until you're full, and then stop.
+Runners often wonder if they should "carb-load" for a half marathon.
+It's a bit ironic because carb-loading often occurs naturally for half marathoners by way of tapering for the race.
+As you run less mileage throughout the weeks leading up to the race and eat the same amount of carbohydrates, you're more likely to store those carbs as glycogen in your muscles.
+In other words, no need to stuff yourself with carbohydrates.
+Avoid overeating, and steer clear of alcohol-it increases your risk of dehydration.